Humberside: Abolition

 Humberside was not well-loved: to quote James Cran, MP for Beverley, "almost the day after the decision was announced a campaign began to have Humberside abolished".
 North Wolds Borough Council changed its name to East Yorkshire Borough Council and Beverley Borough Council formally included "East Yorkshire" in its name.
 According to Cran, there was a campaign in 1987 to get Humberside County Council to change its name to something like "East Yorkshire and North Lincolnshire".
-The county's boundary signs, particularly in the East Riding of Yorkshire, continually suffered vandalism.
+The county's boundary signs, particularly in the East Riding of Yorkshire, continually suffered vandalism, to the extent that Humberside County Council had boundary signs reading "Welcome to England's Newest County" removed in 1990 to deter vandals and save costs on producing replacement signs.

 This attitude was reported as less common in the port towns of the county.
 For example, The Times noted in 1974 that Hull and Grimsby "regard the advantages of unification as an exciting prospect".